 We believe in finding an optimal balance between projects running on specific timeframes and more long-term oriented programs.
-As a public entity, we do need to be careful and ensure that funds are being utilized efficiently regardless of any proposed smart water project.
-We value our hard working staff and constantly explore ways to recognize those successful in project delivery and implementation, including offering performance-based mobility and training/upskilling opportunities.
-We do recognize that certain projects do require outside help, especially when the private sector has amassed unique expertise in a specific area relevant to our work.
+As a public entity, we do need to be careful and ensure that funds are being utilised efficiently regardless of any proposed smart water project.
+We value our hard working staff and constantly explore ways to recognise those successful in project delivery and implementation, including offering performance-based mobility and training/upskilling opportunities.
+We do recognise that certain projects do require outside help, especially when the private sector has amassed unique expertise in a specific area relevant to our work.

 Obviously, there is huge role for the younger generation in carrying forward this transition to digital water systems.
 The aspect of data analytics isn’t a buzzword anymore – it is a natural progression of where technology is going, and we are going to need people in the workforce that understand the technology and can apply it.

 The hardest aspect for young professionals is making the leap from school into the workforce, where things get very practical.
 They find themselves often dealing with lots of irrelevant data, budgetary restrictions, and most challenging, people who are doubtful or skeptical of technologies and innovative approaches.
 While having strong technical knowledge is a solid foundation, interpersonal and communication skills are going to ultimately lead you to success and continued professional growth.
 Further, a healthy dose of curiosity and willingness to experiment (involves making mistakes in the process) is definitely helpful and a way to challenge yourself.